AI for Events

 Don't end up like HelloFresh.

 In January 2024 the ICO fined HelloFresh £140,000 for 79 million spam emails and a million spam texts.
 Bundled consent, data reused for 24 months after cancellation.
-Any AI-drafted post-event sequence we build respects soft opt-in, named purposes, and an unsubscribe that actually works.
+Any AI-drafted post-event sequence we build respects soft opt-in, named purposes, and an unsubscribe that works.

 DPIA before the camera goes up.